Monday, 25 July 2016

 Tents dotting the mountain.
 Our dear boy boy looking at them.

 Sunset was closing in.
-A few of the hikers climbed up to our campsite to take in the sights as well as pictures.
+A few of the trekkers climbed up to our campsite to take in the sights as well as snap pictures.
 In the horizon, the sun was setting beautifully.
-I have never seen such beautiful sunset before.
+I have never seen such a beautiful sunset before.

 After the sun went completely down, the temperature dropped tremendously - it felt like it was winter.
 We had to quickly change to our warmth.
 Hub was having a bad headache.